 Because characters play a crucial role in stories and are central to the plot, it is helpful for students track their changes.
 The most important aspect is for students is to understand why and how the character is affected over the course of the work.

 Although this lesson can be used for multiple grade levels, below are examples of the Common Core Standards for Grades 9-10.
 Please see the Common Core Standards for correct grade-appropriate standards.

 Students will be able to read, take away, and explain how characters evolve throughout a novel, play, or story.
 They will understand how a character's actions affect plot and how to infer and predict what a character might do based on their personality.

 Character Evolution Worksheet and Access to Storyboard That

 Before reading, it is a great idea to introduce your students to a list of characters.
 This is especially helpful for novel or play with multiple characters and/or plot twists.

 While reading, students should track character development and fill in the information learned about them.
 A great way to do this is to stop after each act or chapter and have them fill in new information they learned.
 If students run out of room on their worksheets, they can continue in their notebooks or on the back of the paper.

 After reading, have students compare the completed worksheets with a classmate, recording any information they may have missed.
-This makes for an excellent study guide, or you could ask students to complete a writing assignment based off of one of the character.
+This makes for an excellent study guide, or ask students to complete a writing assignment based off of one of the characters.

 Have students attach their storyboard to a paper that requires them to give an in-depth explanation of character development over the course of the text.
 Or, couple this assignment with a presentation!